wp-plugins/skype-online-status/readme.txt

 = Support =

-Post your questions on [WordPress Support &raquo; Skype Online Status](http://wordpress.org/tags/skype-online-status "WordPress Support &raquo; Skype Online Status") or go for Live Support via Skype Chat to the Support section on the Skype Online Status Options page after installation.
+Post your questions on [WordPress Support &raquo; Skype Online Status http://wordpress.org/tags/skype-online-status "WordPress Support &raquo; Skype Online Status") or go for Live Support via Skype Chat to the Support section on the Skype Online Status Options page after installation.

 = Road Map =

 For version 3 and beyond :)

 - More translations!
-Read [translation instructions](http://svn.wp-plugins.org/skype-online-status/trunk/languages/language-support.txt "Skype Online Status translation instructions") (also included in the latest package) for more info.
+Read [translation instructions http://svn.wp-plugins.org/skype-online-status/trunk/languages/language-support.txt "Skype Online Status translation instructions" (also included in the latest package) for more info.
 - Skypecasts widgets !
 - Skype-like button theme wizard...
 - integration with WP user system (skype field on the Profile page, ++)